 Our School App Stay connected on the go...

 We are proud to offer a range of courses of study within the Sixth Form, with the majority of these being GCE A Levels.
-Some of these are in traditional academic disciplines - the subjects you might have studied at GCSE - English Literature or History, for example; others are non-traditional or vocational subjects such as Financial Services, Media Studies or Travel and Tourism.
+Some of these are in traditional academic disciplines - the subjects you might have studied at GCSE - English Literature or History, for example; others are non-traditional or vocational subjects such as Environmental Sciences, Media Studies or Tourism.
 Some courses are wholly assessed through examination; many offer some practical or coursework assessment.

 Level 3 Study

 Level 3 courses provide the opportunity to secure in-depth knowledge and skills in a particular subject and are very valuable for those students looking at going on to university, training or employment.
 Within the Sixth Form, these courses comprise both A Levels, BTEC's and Cambridge Technical qualifications.

 A Levels (GCE Advanced Levels)